hackerstech/astrology-conjuctions/README.md

 35 girls examined 20 agreed others lied some triggered 3 three or 4 planets in same house red flag seen on the spot
 ```
+> # NOTE: any three conjuctions matched in a chart that depicts vishkanya or red flag girl

 ## PRE marital conjuctions for red flag girls ( non virgin)